AdarshSingh223/8051-emulator/README.md

 1) Implement an Effective file check mechanism in fileCheck.hpp

 2) Compiler Design
-  > Design a string Tokenizer
+  > Design a string Tokenizer.
-  > Design a pick-and-search algorithm to verify the tokens
+  > Design a pick-and-search algorithm to verify the tokens.
-  > Count and Display Errors from orignal file
+  > Count and Display Errors from orignal file.

 3) Design the execution algorithms.